okbcommunity/dressing-room-backend/README.md

 ## 🦾 Database

 We've decided to use a `Relational Database` (PostgreSQL).
-Why because it's fast, scalable and we were most comfortable with it.
+Why because it's fast, scalable and we are most comfortable with it.

 ### Database Requirements